Did you know?May 9, 2023

 Keith’s StoryJune 6, 2023

-On 16 May 2023, Great Western Air Ambulance Charity (GWAAC) and Avon Fire & Rescue Service (AF&RS) came together to host their second multi-training agency day.
+On 16 May 2023, Great Western Air Ambulance Charity (GWAAC) and Avon Fire & Rescue Service (AF&RS) came together to host a multi-training agency day.
 Last year’s event had been such a success that they couldn’t not do it all over again.

 This year’s training took place at Avonmouth Docks, courtesy of The Bristol Port Company; the excellent facilities meant that everyone could get stuck into some really challenging simulations (sims).